 Certain of our employees (including the Founders) are granted Class B units, directly or indirectly, in QL Holdings LLC for services in connection with our operations.
 In accordance with accounting guidance for equity-based compensation, the Class B units are within the scope of equity-based compensation.
-We recognize compensation cost within our consolidated statement of operations with an offsetting entry to member contributions within our consolidated balance sheet, as we do not provide any consideration to QL Holdings LLC for these awards.
+We recognize compensation cost within our consolidated statement of operations with an offsetting entry to members' equity within our consolidated balance sheet.